-Don’t apply for many new credit cards or close several old accounts without an overall strategy.
-With credit, everything is connected, so closing old and opening new accounts could hurt your history and credit mix.
+Try to avoid applying for many new credit cards or closing several old accounts without a larger financial strategy.
+With credit, everything is connected, so closing old and opening new accounts rapidly could hurt your history and credit mix.

-For example, applying for several new credit cards over a short period of time could result in repeated hard inquiries, which can decrease your credit score.
-Consider getting a credit-builder loan or secured credit card instead.
+For example, applying for several new credit cards — say, a bunch of retail cards at various stores — in a short period of time could result in repeated hard inquiries, which can decrease your credit score.
+You may want to consider getting a secured credit card, backed by a security deposit you pay upfront, instead.

 10. Be patient

 Rebuilding bad credit isn’t a fast process.
 Negative marks or delinquencies, such as missed payments, can stay on your credit report for up to seven years, while some types of bankruptcies can stay on your report for up to a decade.

 It may take a few months — or even years — for a person to raise their credit, but it is feasible with some elbow grease.
 Avoid making rash decisions that could lead to crucial mistakes.